evroom/MMM-MPlayer/README.md

 # MMM-MPlayer
 This is a module for [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror) that uses MPlayer to display various video files and RTSP streams.

-## Work In Progress
-This module is currently being modified.
-Forgot to make a seperate delopment branch.
-Please wait cloning and using this module until a working version is available.

 ## Screenshot
 ![Screenshot](screenshot.png)